telerik/fiddler-everywhere-docs/migration.md

 1. [Create your Telerik account](#account-migration)

-    >important Create a Telerik account with the **same** email address used with your original Fiddler account in order to see the same data in the Telerik system.
+    >important To migrate successfully, create a new Telerik account (or use Google authentication) with the **same** email address used with your original Fiddler account.
+If you use a different email, the system will perceive you as a new user and you will not see your previous Fiddler subscription and data.

 1. Go to the [Fiddler Dashboard site](https://dashboard.getfiddler.com), and follow the **Migrate Your Subscription** popup window, which will redirect you to the migration page on Telerik.com.